MarufHasan24/mathlib-cpp/doc/stats.md

 ```

 ### 'float exponentialPDF(float x, float lambda)'
-This function returns exponential Probability function for given x and lambda
+This function returns Exponential Probability Density function for given x and lambda

 **Parameters**
-  'x' : The value for which you want to calculate the probability density
+ - 'x' : The value for which you want to calculate the probability density
-  'lambda': The rate parameter of the exponential distribution
+ - 'lambda': The rate parameter of the exponential distribution

 **Formula**
- lambda * exp(-lambda * x)
+ : lambda * exp(-lambda * x)

 **Example**
 ```cpp